-1. Proof in Mathematics:
+1. Proof in Mathematics :

 What a statement is; when is a statement mathematically valid.
-Explanation of axiom/ postulate through familiar examples.
-Difference between axiom, conjecture and theorem.
-The concept and nature of a 'proof' (emphasize deductive nature of the proof, the assumptions, the hypothesis, the logical argument) and writing a proof.
-Illustrate deductive proof with complete arguments using simple results from arithmetic, algebra and geometry (e.g., product of two odd numbers is odd etc.).
-Particular stress on verification not being proof.
-Illustrate with a few examples of verifications leading to wrong conclusions- include statements like "every odd number greater than 1 is a prime number".
-What disproving means, use of counter examples.
+Explanation of axiom/ postulates through familiar examples.
+Difference beteen axiom, conjecture and theorem. the concept and nature of a 'proof' (emphasize deductive nature of the proof, the writing of a proof.
+Illustrate deductive proof with complete arguments using simple results from arithmetic, algebra and geometry (e.g., product of two odd numbers is odd etc.) Particular strress on verification not being proof.
+Illustrate with a few examples of verifications leading to wrong conclusions- include statements like "every odd number greater then 1 is a prime number".
+What does disproving mean, use of counter examples.

-2. Introduction to Mathematical Modelling:
+2. Introduction to Mathematical modelling :

-The concept of mathematical modelling, review of work done in earlier classes while looking at situational problems, aims of mathematical modelling, discussing the broad stages of modelling- real-life situations, setting up of hypothesis, determining an appropriate model, solving the mathematical problem equivalent, analyzing the conclusions and their real-life interpretation, validating the model.
+The concept of mathematical modelling, review of work done in earlier classes while looking at situational problems, aims of mathematical modelling, discussing the broad stages of modelling in real life situations, setting up of hypothesis, determining an appropriate model, solving the mathematical problem equivalent, analyzing the conclusions and their real-life interpretation, validating the model.
 Examples to be drawn from ratio, proportion, percentages, etc.

-LIST OF PRACTICALS IN MATHEMATICS PRESCRIBED FOR CLASS-IX
+LIST OF PRACTICALS IN MATHEMATICS FOR CLASS-IX

-- Draw the Square Spiral - Locate the following irrational numbers on the Number line
+- 1. Draw the Square Spiral - 2.
+Locate the following irrational numbers on the Number line